 Moreover, a significant change is believed to damage the DNA impairing the fertility in men.

-Research has found that radio waves emitted from cell phones are non-ionizing; however long hours of exposure to the cell phone in the trouser pocket impacts the health of testes and quality of the sperm in men.
+Research has found that radio waves emitted from cell phones are non-ionizing; however, long hours of exposure to the cell phone in the trouser pocket impacts the health of testicles and the quality of the sperm in men.

 Another study, this one based in the Middle East, examined 116 men, ages 21 to 59, who were undergoing evaluation at a fertility unit in Israel.